How to Disable Custom Voice Access Commands in Windows 11

 When you create custom Voice access commands, they are enabled and ready to use.
 However, these commands can be turned off or disabled when no longer needed.

-There could be several reasons why someone might want to turn off or delete custom Voice access commands.
-For example, if a command is no longer needed or if it is causing confusion or errors when used.
+There could be several reasons why someone might want to turn off or delete custom Voice access commands, such as if a command is no longer needed or is causing confusion or errors when used.

 Additionally, turning off or deleting custom commands can help simplify the Voice access interface and make it easier to use.
 Finally, if Voice access is used by multiple people, turning off or deleting custom commands can help ensure that only the necessary commands are available.